 A Law for Human Rights

 The right to life is the most important human right of all; all of our rights are set out in the Universal Declaration of Human Rights.
 With rights come responsibilities.
 To date, we have not fully codified what our duties and obligations are.
-For example, many of our resources are being destroyed without thought.
-The knock-on impact for the health and well-being of our lives is the biggest human rights issue of the 21st Century.
-The preservation of our rights is inherently linked to the well-being of the Earth: environmental damage and destruction impacts our ability to access resources such as food and water that are essential for our survival.
-Such shortages can lead to instability and conflict in vulnerable regions.
+For example, many of our resources are being destroyed without looking to the consequences.
+The knock-on impact for the health and well-being of our lives is the biggest human rights issue of the 21st Century. our well-being is inherently linked to the well-being of the Earth: environmental damage and destruction impacts our ability to access resources such as food and water that are essential for our very survival.
+Humanity’s right to life is under threat.
+Destruction of the Earth can and does lead to instability and conflict – and sometimes war.

-When our human right to life is at risk of harm on a global scale, we have an over-riding responsibility to put life first.
-This is why we have created the international crime of Genocide.
+When our human right to life is at risk of harm on a global scale, we have an over-riding responsibility to put a law for life first.
+This is why we created the international crime of Genocide.
 Now we understand that destruction of ecosystems can also lead to severe consequences which place our human right to life at risk.
-Human caused Ecocide can and does lead to increased greenhouse gas emissions, resource depletion and atmospheric instability – all of which has wide-scale, long-term and/or severe consequences for humanity.
+Human-caused Ecocide can and does lead to increased greenhouse gas emissions, resource depletion, biodiversity loss and atmospheric instability – all of which have wide-scale, long-term and/or severe consequences for humanity.

 Ecocide is a crime against humanity as a whole, affecting current and future generations.
 However, the greatest impacts are felt by some of the world’s most vulnerable people.
 It is a crime which has no boundaries and its affects are felt globally.